-Clarke University is a private, religious school in an urban setting in Dubuque, Iowa.
-Clarke University was founded in 1843 and now enrolls around 1,032 students a year, including 761 undergrads.
-Clarke University provides housing for students.
+Clarke University is a private, religious school in the city of Dubuque, Iowa.
+Clarke University was founded in 1843 and now enrolls around 1,032 students per year year, which includes 680 undergrad students.
+Clarke University provides on-campus housing for students.
 The majority of students live on campus, and first year-students are required to live in campus housing.

-Interested in journalism or communications?
+Are you interested in journalism and communications?
 Clarke University students can write for the campus newspaperor be a producer for the student-run television channel.

 Planning to play sports?
 Clarke University has many options for athletes.
 See them all and learn more about life at Clarke University on the Student Life page.